MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/walkthrough-authenticate-web-services-using-oauth.md

 ## Register the console application in the Microsoft Entra tenant

-Although you haven't yet created the console application, the next thing to do is to register it as an application in the same Microsoft Entra ID Directory in which you registered [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
+Although you haven't yet created the console application, the next thing to do is to register it as an application in the same Microsoft Entra tenant in which you registered [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
 Having to register the console application in Microsoft Entra ID makes sense because Microsoft Entra ID is the common authority that can issue security tokens that enable client applications to call server applications.

 1. Using the Azure portal, register the console application as a native client application.